leeleelee3264/leeleelee3264/README.md

-## Hi there, I'm Jamie Seungmin Lee, here is something about me.
+## Hi!
+I'm Jamie Seungmin Lee, here is something about me.

 - I’m currently working as a junior web/server developer for elder health care company
 - I'm learning deeper on Java and Python!
 - I’m looking to collaborate with other amazing developers.
-- Goals: Contribute more to Open Source projects
+- The Goal of This 2020: Start contributing fantastic open source projects & one day one commit.
 <br />

 ### Languages and Tools: